 9. Choose drought-tolerant

 Russian sage, Lamb’s ear, Artemisia and Santolina are all drought-tolerant perennials that thrive in sunny spots.
 Russian Sage (Perovskia atriplicifolia) is a bushy, woody-based deciduous perennial with long terminal panicles of small, lavender-blue flowers.
 Lamb’s Ear (Stachys byzantina) has fuzzy silver leaves and is known for its soft texture.
 Artemisia (Artemisia ludoviciana) is an aromatic shrub with white foliage and Santolina (Lavender Cotton) cultivars prefer well drained soil and have yellow flowers.
 All four plants provide an extended display of showy flowers and are an important source of nectar and pollen for honey bees.

 Other examples include succulents, cacti, and ornamental grasses.
 Trees are also an important part of any design, but they can also be heavy water users.
 To reduce water usage, consider using trees like acacia, olive, or mesquite.

 10. Utilize hardscaping materials

 Hardscaping materials such as sand, gravel, river rock, or pavers can be used to create pathways and patios that require little or no water.
 You can even use them around the perimeter of the house or a pool.
 Build a stone or brick patio or an outdoor fireplace.
-Artificial turf is also an option for creating a drought-tolerant yard while still having a lush look.
 Utilizing these materials will reduce your reliance on irrigation while still creating an attractive outdoor area.